aichung/pl-cni_challenge/README.rst

 2. Create a GitHub account on https://github.com/ if you don't already have one, and install on machine.
 3. Create a Docker account on https://hub.docker.com/ if you don't already have one.
 4. Install latest ``Docker`` (17.04.0+) if you want to test your plugin's docker image and containers on your local machine.
-   To install on ubuntu 18.04:
+   To install on Ubuntu 18.04:

 .. code:: bash